We Are The Eighth Day (of Creation)

 We've become so lost that we struggle to even articulate what we're searching for.

-A retired person recently confided that they were feeling so hopeless, they were considering taking a position at Walmart.
+A retired person recently confided that they were feeling so hopeless that they were considering taking a position at Walmart.

 But it says so much about our condition as a society, that people equate jobs = work = craft, and are desperately reaching for meaning from big-box retail employment.

-We often fail to realize that "the door by which the affluence of heaven streams" could be found in our own kitchen, workshop, community, canvas, or garden.
+People often fail to realize that "the door by which the affluence of heaven streams" could be found in their own kitchen, workshop, community, canvas, or garden.